ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

 Your style definition file can be saved in any place of your website (or somewhere in the Internet).
 You must, however, know the URL required to reach it.
 For example, you can save the file in the root of your website, and then call it as `/styles.js`, or place it somewhere else, and refer to it using its full URL, like `http://www.example.com/styles.js`.

-At that point, change the `stylesSet` setting to point the editor to your file:
+At that point, change the CKEDITOR.config.stylesSet setting to point the editor to your file:

 	config.stylesSet = 'my_styles:/styles.js';